ceramicnetwork/CIPs/CIPs/CIP-1XX.md

 The certification of a `DataEvent` can be validated using the following algorithm,

-1. The varsig validates agains the *aud* `Principal` of the referenced CACAO
+1. The varsig validates agains the *aud* `Principal` of the referenced CACAOs

 2. The multihash of the CACAO CID (caphash) is one of:

    1. CapHash is in the `Registry` and `revoked` is false
    2. CapHash is in the `Principal` and **not** in the `Registry`

-3. The CACAO *ability* is one or both of:
+3. The CACAO *ability* is crud on the CapReg streamid

-   1. `"3id/add"` - the `Registry` is only allowed to grow and, new values must have `revoked = false`
-2. `"3id/remove"` - the `Registry` can either grow or stay the same size, all modified values must have `revoked = true`

 #### Consensus

-In case of two conflicting events (two events share the same `prv` value) the event with the earliest `TimestampEvent` should be processed first.
+In case of two conflicting events (two events share the same `prev` value) the event with the earliest `TimestampEvent` should be processed first.
 Note that this might lead to the latter event being invalid due to its delegation chain being revoked.
-Also, a new event emitted after the conflict must reference both branches in its `prv` and resolve any conflict of the `Registry`.
+Also, a new event emitted after the conflict must reference both branches in its `prev` and resolve any conflict of the `Registry`.

 If there is no anchor for either event yet, the `DataEvent` with the lowest binary value of its CID will win.
 Note that if a `TimeEvent` appears this order might change.